Tomato – Target spot (early blight)

 Disease(s): Target spot (early blight)

-Resistance Management Strategy for:
+Resistance management strategy for:

-Group 2 Dicarboximides;
+Group 2 Dicarboximide;

-Group 3 Demethylation inhibitors (DMI);
+Group 3 Demethylation Inhibitors (DMI);

 Group 7 Succinate dehydrogenase inhibitors (SDHI);

-Group 7+3 SDHI + DMI;
+Group 7+3

-Group 9 Anilinopyrimidines (AP);
+Group 9 Anilinopyrimidine;

-Group 11 + 3 QoI + DMI; and
+Group 11+3 QoI + DMI, and

-Group 21 Quinone inside Inhibitor (QiI).
+Group 21 Quinone inside Inhibitor (QiI)

-4. If applying Group 7 fungicides, do not apply more than two consecutive sprays before changing to another group.
-Do not apply more than three Group 7 sprays per season.
-If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons.
+4. If applying Group 7 or 21 containing fungicides, do not apply more than two consecutive sprays before changing to another group.
+If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7 or 21, including sprays in consecutive crops.

-5. If three or fewer fungicide sprays for target spot are applied per crop, use only one spray containing a Group 9 fungicide.
-If four to six sprays are applied per crop, use a maximum of two sprays containing Group 9 fungicides.
+6. If three or fewer fungicide sprays for target spot are applied per crop, use only one spray containing a Group 9 If four to six sprays are applied per crop, use a maximum of two sprays containing Group 9 fungicides.
 If seven or more sprays are applied per crop, use a maximum of three sprays containing Group 9 fungicides.

-7. Apply Group 11 fungicides preventively.
-Do not apply more than six sprays, or one third of the total sprays (whichever is lower) from Group 11 fungicides.
-Do not apply more than two consecutive sprays of Group 11 fungicides.
+8. Apply Group 11 fungicides preventively.
+Do not apply more than six sprays, or one third of the total sprays (whichever is lower) from Group 11 Do not apply more than two consecutive sprays of Group 11 fungicides.
 If consecutive applications of Group 11 fungicides are used, then they must be followed by at least the same number of applications of fungicide(s) from a different group(s) before a Group 11 fungicide is used again, either in the current or following season.

 URL: https://croplife.org.au/resources/programs/resistance-management/tomato-target-spot-early-blight/

-Content last updated: July 14, 2023
+Content last updated: June 26, 2024

 CropLife Australia’s Resistance Management Strategies provide a guide for crop protection product rotation through product groups.
 The strategies are a useful tool that supports farmers’ adoption of resistance management.
 All crop protection products must be handled and applied strictly as specified on the product label or APVMA permits.